puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 #### External Facts and stdlib

-If you find that an external fact does not match what you have configured in your `facter.d` directory, make sure you have not defined the same fact using the external facts capabilities found in the stdlib module.
+If you find that an external fact does not match what you have configured in your `facts.d` directory, make sure you have not defined the same fact using the external facts capabilities found in the stdlib module.